 When you take back control of your attention and then focus on the people, places and things that matter most to you, you are living your agenda not someone else’s directive.

-Top 5 Tips to Keep You Going for It
+Top 5 Tips to Keep You on Track

 - Strategically remind yourself of why it matters – You and I don’t need reminders when we are rested, in momentum, aren’t handling obstacles and knocking it out of the park!
 We need reminders when we get tired, when we are juggling multiple priorities and when we are challenged.
 Think about when you might need a timely reminder to keep going and schedule an alarm ahead of time.That reminder just might save you from a costly mistake or a disappointing performance.